 The evolution of the cloth nappy

 Nappies have come a long way since the early days when parents used animal skins or moss (thank goodness).
-Even the humble cloth nappy has evolved from when my sisters and I were little babies.
-For many years they were large squares of linen or cotton that were folded in a particular way and then pinned in place.
+Even the humble cloth nappy has evolved from when your mother used to change your nappies.
+For many years, nappies were large squares of linen or cotton that were folded in a particular way and then pinned in place.
 One had to be an expert to make them stay in place and they required soaking in buckets before washing and then took up the entire clothesline.

 Winner of the Australian Mother & Baby Cloth Nappy of the Year

 How could you not want to buy these simply based on the name alone?
 This is a straight-forward cloth nappy and easily adjustable for newborns to toddlers—one size fits most.
 Because they are pocket nappies, there’s not a lot of folding involved and that means they’re easier to put on.